MS C.T.M.A. Vacancier

 MS C.T.M.A.
-Vacancier is a car/passenger ferry operated by Coopérative de Transport Maritime et Aérien (CTMA) on their Montreal–Cap-aux-Meules service.
+Vacancier was a car/passenger ferry operated by Coopérative de Transport Maritime et Aérien (CTMA) on their Montreal–Cap-aux-Meules service.
 She was built in 1973 by the J.J.
 Sietas Schiffswerft in Hamburg, West Germany as Aurella for SF Line for use on Viking Line traffic.
-Between 1982 and 1998 she sailed as Saint Patrick II, between 1998 and 2000 as Egnatia II, in 2000 as Ville de Séte and between 2001 and 2002 as City of Cork, before being sold to her current owners.
+Between 1982 and 1998 she sailed as Saint Patrick II, between 1998 and 2000 as Egnatia II, in 2000 as Ville de Séte and between 2001 and 2002 as City of Cork, before being sold to CTMA.
+In January 2024 she was renamed Ancier to be prepared for scrapping.

 History

 Aurella was ordered by SF Line, Finland on 27 May 1972, and delivered on 30 June 1973, entering service three days later on Viking Line's Naantali–Mariehamn–Kapellskär route.
 She was the largest ship in the services across the Sea of Åland at the time, Aurella remained in service with Viking Line until September 1981.

 In January 1982, having been laid up Mariehamn through the winter, Aurella was sold to Irish Ferries and renamed Saint Patrick II, to provide extra capacity on the Ireland-France route in the summer months.
 The lack of traffic during the winter months saw her chartered to other operators: